BjoernSch/docker-bukkit/README.md

 To start the server and accept the EULA in one fell swoop, just pass the `EULA=true` environment variable to Docker when running the container.
 I recommend mounting a directory from your host onto `/data` in the container to make map and server data persistent.

-`docker run -it -v /data:/data -p 25565:25565  -e EULA=true --name mc_server bbriggs/bukkit`
+`docker run -it -v /data:/data -p 25565:25565  -e EULA=true --name mc_server bjoernsch/spigot`

 To run in the background (recommended), add the `-d` flag.

 **NOTE**: At this point in time, the `-it` flags are **_strongly recommended_** as without them, the server appears to try to hog 100% of the CPU.
 We are working on a solution.

-### Spigot included

-Yes, even though the repo's name is `bukkit`, we have included the lovely spigot server as well.
-To run the spigot server, supply it as an argument like so:

-`docker run -it -v /data:/data -p 25565:25565  -e EULA=true --name mc_server bbriggs/bukkit spigot`

 ### Configuration

 You can bring your own existing data + configuration and mount it to the `/data` directory when starting the container by using the `-v` option.
 You may also pass configuration options as environment variables like so:

-`docker run -it -e DIFFICULTY=2 -e MOTD="A non-standard message" -e SPAWN_ANIMALS=false bjoernsch/bukkit`
+`docker run -it -e DIFFICULTY=2 -e MOTD="A non-standard message" -e SPAWN_ANIMALS=false bjoernsch/spigot`

 This container will only attempt generate a `server.properties` file if one does not already exist.
 If you would like to use the configuration tool, be sure that you are not providing a configuration file or that you also set `FORCE_CONFIG=true` in the environment variables.